Some of the links on this page may link to our affiliates. Learn more about our ad policies.

 - West Virginia

-Washington, D.C. has also approved medical marijuana.
+Washington, D.C. has also approved both medical and recreational marijuana.

 States have varying laws for how much you are allowed to possess on your person at one time, how much you are allowed to personally grow, and what conditions are recognized as being helped by medical marijuana.
 To find out more information on your state’s laws on medical marijuana, visit the National Conference of State Legislatures website.